BurgerFi International, Inc. ( - GuruFocus.com

-The Class: Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased or otherwise acquired BurgerFi International, Inc. ( BFI) common stock between December 17, 2020 and November 15, 2022, for violations of the Securities Exchange Act of 1934.
+The Class: Robbins+LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased or otherwise acquired BurgerFi International, Inc. (NASDAQ: BFI) common stock between December 17, 2020 and November 15, 2022, for violations of the Securities Exchange Act of 1934.
 Following the business combination between Opes Acquisition Corp. and Legacy BurgerFi International, the Company, with its subsidiaries, has owned and franchised fast-casual and premium-casual dining restaurants.

 What Now: Similarly situated shareholders may be eligible to participate in the class action against BurgerFi.
 Shareholders who want to act as lead plaintiff for the class must file their papers by June 5, 2023.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 You do not have to participate in the case to be eligible for a recovery.
 For more information, click here.